 Judges should make every effort to separate themselves from exhibitors and handlers, and aid Show Management and the Steward by complying with the Association rules in this regard.
-Judges may conduct a question and answer forum with exhibitors prior to a show as long as the show Steward is present except a Judge may not be present on the show grounds at any time before the day he or she officiates.
+Judges may conduct a question and answer forum with exhibitors prior to a show as long as the show Steward is present.